emilmirzayev/fm-ai-face-generator/readme.md

 ## Requirements

 - Python 3.7 or higher
-- Football Manager
+- Football Manager (for playing)
-- NewGan or compatible face pack installer
+- NewGan or compatible face pack installer (for installing it to Football Manager)
 - DeepInfra API key

 ## Installation